kerker00/SpaceStateBar/README.md

 ## Todos
 Some features are still in progress
-- Settings pane with Option
-	- run as normal app (with dock icon) or not
-	- start at login or not
-	- set/change status request interval
-- Details Window
-	- Display more details that are given by (/api/spaceInfo)
+- display more details given by space api
-- make use of NSURLConnection
+- cache data requested data  and store settings

 # Credits
 The icon is made with the help of